gabrielcarballo/saveto-safe/readme.md

 - **Complete Screen**: Allows the user to mark items as complete while shopping

 ## Installation:
-1. Clone the repository: `git clone https://github.com/your-username/SavetoSafe.git`
+1. Clone the repository: `git clone https://github.com/gabrielcarballo/SavetoSafe.git`
 2. Install dependencies: `npm install`
 3. Start the app: `npm start`

 ## Requirements:
 - React Native version 0.64 or above
 - Node.js version 12 or above
-- Expo CLI for development
+- Expo for development

 ## Usage:
 1. Launch the app on your mobile device or emulator 🚀📱